zeeb0tt/runpod-llm/README.md

 Prebuilt container images for this project are available on Docker Hub: <https://hub.docker.com/r/zeeb0t/runpod-llm>

-Build a new image with:
+You can build your own image with:

 ```bash
 docker build --tag you/your-repostitory:your-tag --push .